We are CHANGE

 Annelinde is a senior project manager at CHANGE Leiden and program coordinator for the research performed within “NeuroLabNL Startimpuls”: a funding scheme from the Dutch Research Agenda (Nationale Wetenschapsagenda).

-Neeltje is a postdoctoral researcher at CHANGE Leiden.
+Neeltje is an assistant professor at CHANGE Leiden.
 She examines the development of risk taking across several domains in typically-developing adolescents and adolescents with ADHD.

 Sanne is a PhD student at CHANGE Leiden.
 She examines social-cognitive processes and underlying neurobiology of children, with a specific focus on persistently peer victimized children.